seanmcilroy29/sean/TS/AOM.md

 OBUs are made of a 1 or 2 bytes header, identifying in particular the type of OBU, followed by an op-tional length field and by an optional payload, whose presence and content depend on the OBU type.Depending on its type, an OBU can carry configuration information, metadata, or coded video data.

 ```
-NOTE: Tile List OBUs defined in the [AV1] specification are not supported in the current versionof this specification.
+NOTE: Tile List OBUs defined in the [AV1] specification are not supported in the current version
+of this specification.
 A future version of the specification may do so.
 ```
 Temporal Units are processed by a decoder in the order given by the bitstream.
 Each Temporal Unit isassociated with a presentation time.
 Some Temporal Units may contain multiple frames to be decodedbut only one is presented.

 ```
 NOTE: The AV1 specification defines scalability features, allowing frames from multiple layers oroperating points to be present in a single temporal unit.
-This version of
-storage in ISOBMFF sup-ports the simple storage of scalable streams in a single track, but does not specify advanced toolsfor handling multi-track support, layer extraction, or
-other scalability related use cases.
+This version of storage in ISOBMFF sup-ports the simple storage of scalable streams in a single track, but does not specify advanced tools for handling multi-track support, layer extraction, or  other scalability related use cases.
 A futureversion of the specification may do so.
 ```

 Frames carried in Temporal Units may have coding dependencies on frames carried previously in thesame Temporal Unit or in previous Temporal Units.
 Frames that can be decoded without dependencies to previous frames are of two categories: *Key Frames* and *Intra-only Frames*.
 Frames that cannot be decoded independently are of three categories: *Inter Frames, Switch Frames*, and frames with a *show_existing_frame* flag set to 1.